-Note: This post contains affiliate links.
+Note: This post contains affiliate links to Chapters-Indigo.
 If you purchase through these links, I will receive a small commission at no cost to you.
-Alternatively, consider ordering books from your local independent bookstore.

 A few of my friends have messaged me lately to ask for book recommendations of light and fluffy reads.
 They’re stressed about the state of the world and exhausted from being isolated at home, so they are looking for some books to read that are easy and fun, or romantic and sweet (but not necessarily steamy).